By Ken Kay

 to learn from some of the districts pioneering this important work.

-In October 2017, Battelle for Kids and EdLeader21 joined forces behind a shared goal that: By 2021, 21 percent of the school systems in the U.S. will have engaged their communities to develop and implement a Portrait of a Graduate.
+In October 2017, Battelle for Kids and EdLeader21 joined forces behind a shared goal that: By 2021, 21 percent of school systems across the U.S. are engaging with their communities to develop and implement a Portrait of a Graduate.

-We hope to reach a tipping point that creates positive momentum toward transforming educational opportunities for all students.
+We hope to effect a tipping point that creates positive momentum toward transforming educational opportunities for all students.

 to learn how your school district or organization can get involved.